dschadow/JavaSecurity/README.md

 Using [Mozilla Firefox](https://www.mozilla.org) as browser is strongly recommended.
 Some web applications are based on Spring Boot and can be started via the **main** method in the **Application** class or via **mvn spring-boot:run** .
 The other web applications either contain an embedded **Tomcat7 Maven plugin** which can be started via **mvn tomcat7:run-war** or an embedded **Jetty Maven plugin** which can be started via **mvn jetty:run-war**.

 ##access-control-spring-security
-Access control demo project utilizing [Spring Security](http://projects.spring.io/spring-security).
+Access control demo project utilizing [Spring Security](http://projects.spring.io/spring-security) in a Spring Boot application.
 Shows how to safely load user data from a database without using potentially faked frontend values.
-After launching, open the web application in your browser at **http://localhost:8080/access-control-spring-security**.
+After launching, open the web application in your browser at **http://localhost:8080**.

 ##crypto-spring
 Crypto demo project using [Jasypt](http://www.jasypt.org) to secure [Spring](http://spring.io) configuration (property) files.
 Requires a system property **APP_ENCRYPTION_PASSWORD** with the value **spring-jasypt** present on startup (set automatically by the Tomcat7 Maven plugin).
 After launching, open the web application in your browser at **http://localhost:8080/crypto-spring**.